CD3/libIntegrate/README.md

 # C++ library for numerical integration

-`libIntegrate` is a collection of algorithms for doing numerical integration, including discretized data.
+`libIntegrate` is a collection of algorithms for doing numerical integration, **including discretized data**.

 # Description